 Below you can find a list of 15 great options!

-Additionally, they offer amazing & affordable ethical clothing pieces under $100.
+Additionally, they offer amazing ethical clothing pieces, some of them for under $100.

 For each brand, you can find – ethics, product range, price range, pros & cons, and personal picks (clothing items preview).